TheJacksonLaboratory/FunDataR/3_multivariate/lesson3.md

   include terms in an additive way.
 That is, we considered cases where the contribution of a term to the net effect was additive relative to other terms in the model.
-Therefore, the effect of a variable depended only on the value of that variable, but not any other.
+Therefore, the effect of a variable depended only on the value of that variable, but not any other variable.
 But sometimes we want to model a multiplicative relationship between variables, or a relationship where the value of a categorical variable changes not only the intercept, but also the slope of the response vs. the continuous variable.

 We mentioned earlier in the course that we can convert multiplicative